34th Street–Penn Station (IND Eighth Avenue Line): Construction and opening

+Later years

+The station's token booths were shuttered in May 2005, after fare tokens were replaced with MetroCards; station agents were deployed elsewhere in the station to answer passengers' queries.
+This was part of a pilot program that was tested at seven other stations.

 Under the 2015–2019 MTA Capital Plan, the station, along with thirty-two other New York City Subway stations, underwent a complete overhaul as part of the Enhanced Station Initiative.
 Updates included cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
 Unlike other stations that were renovated under the initiative, 34th Street–Penn Station was not completely closed during construction.
 In January 2018, the NYCT and Bus Committee recommended that Judlau Contracting receive the $125 million contract for the renovations of 57th and 23rd Streets on the IND Sixth Avenue Line; 28th Street on the IRT Lexington Avenue Line, and 34th Street–Penn Station on the IRT Broadway–Seventh Avenue Line and IND Eighth Avenue Line.
 However, the MTA Board temporarily deferred the vote for these packages after city representatives refused to vote to award the contracts.
 The contract was put back for a vote in February, where it was ultimately approved.
 These improvements were substantially completed by May 2019.